alma4rebi/brightandshiny/README.md

 Here's what it looks like:
 ![palette](/example/example.png)

-If you want to use it in Inkscape, download the brightandshiny.gpl file and copy it to /home/yourname/.config/palettes (available only to you) or /usr/share/inkscape/palettes.
+If you want to use it in Inkscape, download the brightandshiny.gpl file and copy it to /home/yourname/.config/palettes (available only to you) or /usr/share/inkscape/palettes (available to all users).